raspberrypilearning/trinket-publish-project/en/step_1.md

 ![alt=""](images/click-publish-button.png)

-You can update the 'Site name' to customise your link then click on 'Publish'.
+You can update the site name to customise your link then click on 'Publish'.

 ![The 'Publish your Trinket' popup window with site name and site URL.](images/publish-your-trinket.png)